-This work presented two strategies for the formulation of the dynamics of serial manipulators based on dual quaternion algebra.
-The first one is based on the classic recursive Newton-Euler formulation and uses twists and wrenches instead of free vectors.
+This work presented two strategies for the formulation of the dynamics of mobile manipulators based on dual quaternion algebra.
+The first one is based on the recursive Newton-Euler formulation, and uses twists and wrenches instead of free vectors.
 This representation removes the necessity of exhaustive geometrical analyses of the kinematic chain since wrenches and twists are propagated through high-level algebraic operations.
-Furthermore, our Dual Quaternion Newton-Euler formalism works with any type of joint because our formulation takes into account arbitrary twists.
+Furthermore, our formulation works for any type of joint because it takes into account arbitrary twists.
 Thus, our strategy is more general than the work of Miranda et al. \cite{MirandadeFarias2019Journal}, which considered only manipulators with revolute joints.

-The second proposed method is based on the Gauss's Principle of Least Constraint and is also formulated based on twists and wrenches represented using dual quaternion algebra.
-This representation avoids representational singularities that were present in the work of Wieber \cite{Wieber2005}, without imposing additional constraints, as opposed to the technique based on manifold parameterization of the rotation group proposed by Bouyarmane and Kheddar \cite{Bouyarmane2012}.
+The second proposed method is based on the Gauss's Principle of Least Constraint and is also formulated based on twists and wrenches represented using dual quaternion algebra in matrix form.
+This strategy allows the incorporation of equality constraints directly in the optimization formulation.